aniltds/Amazon-Product-Review-Sentiment-Analysis/README.md

 The available data is of consumer reviews for different Amazon products (Alexa, Kindle, Fire TV Stick)

-The major challenge is to predict the sentiment from large imbalanced dataset.
+Major challenge is to predict the sentiment from large imbalanced dataset.

 Main tasks performed in this project are